Inside one of the oldest and most expensive mansions in Charleston, which is selling for $16 million and was once owned by Abraham Lincoln’s granddaughter

 - Courtesy of Handsome Properties; Wikimedia Commons; Business Insider

-- The Sword Gate House is one of the oldest and most expensive mansions in Charleston, South Carolina, with a whopping $16 million price tag.
+- The Sword Gate House is one of the most expensive and oldest mansions in Charleston, South Carolina, with a whopping $16 million price tag.

-- It’s more than 200 years old and has nine bedrooms and 13 fireplaces.
+- It’s over 200 years old and has nine bedrooms and 13 fireplaces.

 - It also boasts priceless historical value -the home represents the best of Federal Era design and was owned at one point by a granddaughter of President Abraham Lincoln.